MSUSAzureAccelerators/Overdose-Prevention-Accelerator/README.md

 The features for the Individual Risk Score Model come from the National Survey on Drug Use and Health (NSDUH).
 The survey includes over 2,000 features selected from around 30,000 participants each year.
 A full list of features can be found in the NSDUH Codebook.

-For this Solution Accelerator, 27 features were used, relating to demographics, substance use, and mental health.
+For this accelerator, 27 features were used, relating to demographics, substance use, and mental health.
 The features are split into 5 categories, as detailed below:

 #### Section 1: Personal Info